Am I Really The Only One?

 Whenever you’re around others, such as in a town or on the street, take time to notice them.
 Notice how they’re walking, how they’re breathing, what their facial expressions, how they’re interacting with whoever they’re with, where they’re looking if they’re alone.
 Without staring at them for too long, simply observe them.

 By observing them, you’ll instantly begin to gain an idea of that person, such as how they move and talk, and they may express their own limiting beliefs.
 For example, they may be looking at a shop window, wanting to buy something but arguing with themselves that they can’t afford it.
 Or they may be impatient if they’re stuck in a queue.
-People express limiting beliefs more often than we realise, and we’ll be able to see this if we observe.
+People express limiting beliefs more often than we realize, and we’ll be able to see this if we observe.

 - Read an autobiography